Castletown R.U.F.C.: History

 The club traces its roots back to the late 1960s, when a rugby club, Ronaldsway Rugby Club, was formed by employees of the Ronaldsway Aircraft Company.

 The first official outing for the new-formed club was the Douglas Rugby Club Easter Sevens competition in 1967, held in the grounds of King Williams College.
 There were just seven players for their debut, but things improved over the following weeks and months, and the number of players increased.

 Facilities began to improve, when the pitch was moved from the hillside where the first couple of games were played, to a better quality playing area, with use of the cricket pavilion for changing and membership of the Ronaldsway Sports and Social Club.

 Along with the local sides of Douglas and Vagabonds, the only other regular fixture was against the King Williams College second team.
 However, matches were also played against touring sides.

 The 1980s a new competition, the Manx Shield, became part of the annual rugby calendar.
 The club were runners up in the Shield for the first two years of its existence.
 During this time the club lost a number of players to the newly formed Southern Nomads club, but new clubs meant more games and a bigger competition.

 As the 1990s beckoned, the management at the Aircraft Company realised that the rugby club they were supporting was no longer made up solely of employees and withdrew their support, so Ronaldsway as it was, folded.
-Or would have if not a few passionate souls, at the final Ronaldsway RUFC Dinner Dance, refused to give up the club that they had been part of for so long and vowed to find a way to continue and Castletown RUFC was founded.
+Or would have if not a few souls, at the final Ronaldsway RUFC Dinner Dance, refused to give up the club that they had been part of for so long and vowed to find a way to continue and Castletown RUFC was founded.

 With the permission of Castletown Commissioners a pitch was marked out at Poulsom Park and posts erected, although short at first.
 Changing facilities were sparse, with the railway station awning keeping the rain off on wet days.
 Modern changing facilities by way of porta-cabins came next, which were added to, repainted and repaired over the next few years.

 The club has completed the building of permanent changing facilities to replace the porta-cabins.
 They were officially opened in October 2006 and built with the support of the Rugby Football Union (RFU), Manx Lottery Trust, Manx Sports Council, Castletown Commissioners and the members of Castletown RUFC.
 With the newly formed Castletown Rugby Union Football Club Limited, the club has secured the tenure on the pitch at Poulsom Park, having taken on a lease from the Castletown Commissioners.